Tomshiii/ahk_wiki/Old/v2.8.x/v2.8.2/Hotkeys/My Scripts.md

 ## #HotIf `WinActive(Premiere Pro)`
 *The below hotkeys only activate while Adobe Premiere Pro is the active window.*

-## `stopTabHotkey`
-This hotkey disables `Tab` within Premiere.
-I find it does nothing but make a mess of things so I opt to disable it completely.

-## `prem^DeleteHotkey`
-This hotkey returns the normal windows ability to press `Ctrl & BackSpace` to delete an entire word at a time.

 ## `premzoomoutHotkey`
 Sends the hotkey for `zoomOut` which is set within [KSA](https://github.com/Tomshiii/ahk/wiki/Keyboard-Shortcut-Adjustments)

 ## `premselecttoolHotkey`
 While you're editing text, getting back to the selection tool by pressing (in my case) `v` would just type `v` in the text box.
 This hotkey will attempt to warp to and press the selection tool instead.
 If that fails, it will focus the tool hotbar and then input `v` instead.
-> This function will focus the `Program Monitor` after it is complete

 ## `premprojectHotkey`
 *This hotkey is highly specific to my Premiere window layout - picture below.
 It also contains a hardcoded reference to my sfx folder*